Ed Diener

-Edward Francis Diener (July 25, 1946 – April 27, 2021) was an American psychologist, professor, and author.
+Edward Francis Diener (July 25, 1946 – April 27, 2021) was an American psychologist and author.
 Diener was a professor of psychology at the University of Utah and the University of Virginia, and Joseph R. Smiley Distinguished Professor Emeritus at the University of Illinois, as well as a senior scientist for the Gallup Organization.
-He is noted for his research over the past thirty years on happiness, including work on temperament and personality influences on well-being, theories of well-being, income and well-being, cultural influences on well-being, and the measurement of well-being.
-As shown on Google Scholar as of April 2021, Diener's publications have been cited over 257,000 times.
+He is noted for his three decades of research on happiness, including work on temperament and personality influences on well-being, theories of well-being, income and well-being, cultural influences on well-being, and the measurement of well-being.
+As shown on Google Scholar as of April 2021, Diener's publications have been cited over 392,000 times.

 For his fundamental research on the subject, Diener was nicknamed Dr. Happiness.
-Researchers he has worked with include Daniel Kahneman and Martin Seligman.
+Researchers he has worked with include Daniel Kahneman, Martin Seligman, and Shigehiro Oishi.

 Background

 Diener was born in 1946 in Glendale, California, and grew up on a farm in the San Joaquin Valley of California.

-He attended San Joaquin Memorial High School in Fresno and subsequently received his BA in psychology in 1968 from California State University at Fresno.
-He received his doctorate at the University of Washington in 1974 and was a faculty member at the University of Illinois for 34 years, retiring from active teaching in 2008.
+He attended San Joaquin Memorial High School in Fresno.
+And subsequently received his BA in psychology in 1968 from California State University, Fresno and a Ph.D. in psychology from the University of Washington in 1974.
+He was a professor at the University of Illinois Urbana-Champaign for 34 years, retiring in 2008 from active teaching.

 He held the Smiley chair as the Joseph R. Smiley Distinguished Professor of Psychology at the University of Illinois.
 In 2010 he received honorary doctorates from the Free University of Berlin and Eureka College.
 He won the distinguished scientist award from the International Society for Quality of Life Studies, as well as the Jack Block award for outstanding contributions to personality psychology.

-In 2015 he resumed teaching, beginning as a professor of psychology at both the University of Virginia and at the University of Utah.

-Diener's wife Carol is a forensic psychologist (both a clinical psychologist and attorney).
+Diener's wife Carol is a clinical psychologist and attorney.
 His daughters Marissa and Mary Beth are psychologists, as is his son, Robert.

-Diener died on April 27, 2021, in Salt Lake City, Utah.
+Diener died on April 27, 2021, in Salt Lake City of bladder cancer.